mindee/mindee-api-ruby/README.md

   puts field_data.to_s
 end
 ```
-## Asynchronously Parsing a File

-This allows for easier handling of bursts of documents sent.

-Some products are only available asynchronously, check the example code
-directly on the Mindee platform.

-### Enqueue and Parse a Webhook Response
+## Enqueue and Parse a Webhook Response

 This is an optional way of handling asynchronous APIs.

 ```rb